searchfe/cosmic/README.md

 - [`packages/module`](packages/module)
   Modules for cosmic.

+### env config
+- we use [dotenv](https://github.com/motdotla/dotenv) to manage static config, see vite (env-and-mode)[https://vitejs.dev/guide/env-and-mode.html]
+- .env.production is for production compile.
+Use *.local to overwrite config locally, which are ignored in git
+- ** Do not put any sensitive data in files managed by git, for instance database password or server address in intranet**

 ### Compile App
 The next step is to package and compile a ready to distribute Electron app for macOS, Windows and Linux with "auto update" support out of the box.